PG&E finds over 100 instances of damage in 'public safety' outage

 PG&E initiated the shutoff fearing a repeat of the past two years when its equipment sparked deadly, destructive wildfires during windy weather.

-The move widely seen as a play to limit the company's liability.
+The move was widely seen as a play to limit the company's liability.
 This comes months after the company filed for Chapter 11 bankruptcy protection because of liabilities stemming from deadly wildfires in Northern California in 2017 and 2018.

 The shutoff drew sharp criticism from California’s top utility regulator who blasted the it for "failures in execution" that "created an unacceptable situation that should never be repeated."